David Gauke

-David Michael Gauke (/ɡɔːk/; born 8 October 1971) is a British political commentator, solicitor and former politician who was the Member of Parliament (MP) for South West Hertfordshire from 2005 to 2019.
+Sir David Michael Gauke (/ɡɔːk/; born 8 October 1971) is a British political commentator, solicitor, and former politician who was the Member of Parliament (MP) for South West Hertfordshire from 2005 to 2019.
 He served in the Cabinet under Theresa May, most notably as Secretary of State for Justice and Lord Chancellor from 2018 to 2019.
 First elected as a Conservative, Gauke had the Conservative whip removed on 3 September 2019 and until the dissolution sat as an independent politician.

 Gauke served in the Cameron Government as Exchequer Secretary to the Treasury from 2010 to 2014 and Financial Secretary to the Treasury from 2014 to 2016.
 During the formation of the May Government in July 2016, he was appointed to the Cabinet as Chief Secretary to the Treasury, where he remained until being appointed Secretary of State for Work and Pensions in 2017.
 Gauke was appointed Secretary of State for Justice and Lord Chancellor in January 2018.
 He resigned on 24 July 2019 following the Conservative Party leadership election.

 Early life and career

 Gauke was educated at Northgate High School in Ipswich, Suffolk.
 He read law at St Edmund Hall, Oxford and the College of Law in Chester, where he graduated in legal practice in 1995.

 In 1993, he was a researcher for Barry Legg, the Conservative MP for Milton Keynes South West.
 He worked as a trainee solicitor with Richards Butler from 1995, being admitted as a solicitor in 1997.
-From 1999 to 2005, he was a solicitor in the financial services group at Macfarlanes, a corporate law firm.

-Gauke was elected as the vice-chairman of the Brent East Conservative Association for two years from 1998, and contested the seat at the 2001 general election finishing in second place 13,047 votes behind the Labour MP Paul Daisley.
+From 1999 to 2005, he was a solicitor in the financial services group at Macfarlanes, a corporate law firm.Gauke was elected as the vice-chairman of the Brent East Conservative Association for two years from 1998, and contested the seat at the 2001 general election finishing in second place 13,047 votes behind the Labour MP Paul Daisley.